chenwa/ProjectXiang/README.md

 # ProjectXiang
-ProjectXiang is the start of an API tool using FastAPI and Uvicorn
+ProjectXiang is now a backend-only FastAPI project.
+The React frontend has been migrated to separate repositories (e.g., text-genie, NeutralFit).

 ---